Exploring Python Using GDB

 Okay, let's see if we can actually fix things during the next request.
 We resubmit the form.
 Once again, GDB halts when the app starts generating the internal server error response.
 While we investigate more, let's disable the breakpoint in order to keep things fast.

-command to wait until the currently selected stack frame finishes
+finish command to wait until the currently selected stack frame finishes executing and returns.

 Now that we've gotten the interpreter into the state we want, we can use Python's internals to modify the running state of the application.
 GDB allows you to make fairly complicated dynamic function invocations, and we'll use lots of that here.